Dedrone Holdings

-Dedrone Holdings is a US-based company which develops counter-drone and counter-unmanned aerial system (C-UAS) technology.
+Dedrone Holdings is an American company in Sterling, Virginia, which develops counter-drone and counter-unmanned aerial system (C-UAS) technology.
 Dedrone software and hardware allow the detection of radio frequencies, video feeds, and other drone electronic signatures.

-In October 2024, Axon completed the acquisition of the company.
-According to TechCrunch, Dedrone is being used by military forces worldwide.
+In October 2024, Axon Enterprise completed the acquisition of the company.
+According to TechCrunch, Dedrone is used by military forces worldwide.

 History

-In February 2014, Seebach, Lamprecht and Seeber founded Dedrone to produce counter-UAS technologies.
+In February 2014, Seebach, Lamprecht, and Seeber founded Dedrone to produce counter-UAS technologies.
 Dedrone's first sensor named "Multi-Sensor Drone Warning System" and accompanying software "DroneTracker" entered the market in January 2015.

 Dedrone identifies a drone without decoding telemetry data but rather by recognizing specific radio frequency (RF) protocols by drone model as a means of drone identification.

-In 2015, 52 unauthorized drones were detected in 26 days by Dedrone products over U.S. military facilities in or near Washington, D.C.
-The following month another 43 unauthorized drones were spotted over a U.S. military facility in the state of Virginia.

-In 2016, Dedrone relocated their corporate headquarters from Kassel, Germany to San Francisco, and won the Cisco Innovation Award.

-In the same year Dedrone provided anti-drone security for the World Economic Forum in Davos.

-In 2020, the founders began to step back, offering the CEO position to Aaditiya Devarakondra.
-Seebach remains active in the business as COO while Lamprecht currently acts as Executive Chairman and Board Member.

-In November 2022, Dedrone started using cameras made by Axis Communications, a Sweden-based a surveillance-focused network connectivity company.
+In 2015, 52 unauthorized drones were detected in 26 days by Dedrone products over military facilities in or near Washington, D.C.
+A month later, another 43 unauthorized drones were spotted over a U.S. military facility in Virginia.
+In 2016, Dedrone moved their corporate headquarters from Kassel, Germany to San Francisco, and won the Cisco Innovation Award.
+Also in 2016, Dedrone provided anti-drone security for the World Economic Forum in Davos.
+In 2020, the founders began to step back and offered the CEO position to Aaditiya Devarakondra.
+Seebach remains active in the business as COO while Lamprecht acts as Executive Chairman and a board member.
+In November 2022, Dedrone started using cameras made by Axis Communications, a surveillance-focused network connectivity company based in Sweden.

 Funding

 In April 2015, Dedrone received $3 million in seed funding from venture firm Target Partners.
-In May 2016, Dedrone raised $10 million, and in May 2017 $15 million.

-In 2021–2022 Dedrone closed Series C & C-1 rounds of investing led by Axon Enterprise totaling $60.5 million.
+In May 2016, the company raised $10 million and in May 2017 $15 million.
+In 2021–2022 Dedrone closed Series C & C-1 rounds of investing led by Axon Enterprise receiving $60.5 million.

 Certifications

-In 2019, Dedrone's counter-drone technology was approved by the UK government Centre for the Protection of National Infrastructure.
-It was the first official validation of counter-drone technology in the UK.
+In 2019, Dedrone's counter-drone technology was approved by the U.K. government Centre for the Protection of National Infrastructure.
+It was the first official validation of counter-drone technology in the United Kingdom.